-We’ve covered the saturation scale for a single color above.
-For example, if you’re printing in black and white, your only CMYK color would be K (black).
-Ink saturation is also an important consideration when printing with all four CMYK colors.
+We covered the saturation scale for a single color (right).
+For example, if you print in black and white, your only CMYK color would be K (black).
+Ink saturation is also important when printing with all four CMYK colours.

-In the blocks of color below, you can see how your monitor will show four different browns, ranging from 100% saturation to 400% saturation.
+In the blocks of color below, your screen will show four different circles, ranging from 100% saturation to 400% saturation.
 You can see how they are created by increasing the percentage of each CMYK color.

-Once you exceed 250% saturation, the paper becomes heavily saturated with ink, which can increase printing costs and drying times due to the sheer volume of ink being used in the production process.
+Once you exceed 250% saturation, the paper becomes heavily saturated with ink, possibly increasing printing costs and drying times due to the volume of ink used in the production process.

 Best saturation level

 In the same way that 91% black compared to 100% black looks different on a computer screen but will appear equally dark when printed.
 300% CMYK saturation will also look equally dark as the 400% CMYK saturation when printed.